ponycode/pony-config/README.md

 Used in tests, reset clears the Config for reusing an object

 ### options( o );
 Turns on additional logging.
-Useful for tracing the loading of configuration files and environment search.
+Useful for tracing the applying of configuration files and environment search.

     o.debug = true | false              turns on logging (default is false) o.noColor = true | false            turns on color logging (default is false)